-Team 4021 Welcomes YOU!
+Team 4021 Welcomes You!

-Last Updated: Thursday, 30 January 2014 16:13
+Last Updated: Thursday, 21 January 2016 01:11

 We are more than pleased that you could take time out of your day and visit our site.
-We are currently in our third season of participating in the FIRST organization.
-We were excited to make it to St. Louis two years ago and participate in the FIRST Championship Event.
-This gave us the opprotunity to compete with robotics teams from around the world and we hope to enjoy that same experience in this years competition
+We are currently in our fifth season of participating in the FIRST organization.
+We were excited to make it to St. Louis four years ago and participate in the FIRST National Competition.
+This gave us the opportunity to compete with robotics teams from around the world, and we hope to enjoy that same experience in this years competition.

-Two years ago our robot won the Rookie All-Star award at the regional competion in the Twin Cities.
+In 2012 our robot won the Rookie All-Star award at the regional competion in the Twin Cities.
 This win made us eligible to compete at Nationals in St. Louis!

 A Little Bit About FRC & FIRST